usnistgov/FIPS201/_FIPS201/frontend.md

 - The PIV Card may include additional key(s) for use with secure messaging.
 These keys are defined in [SP 800-73] or [SP 800-78].

-All PIV cryptographic keys shall be generated within a [FIPS140] validated cryptographic module with overall validation at Level 2 or above.
-In addition to an overall validation of Level 2, the PIV Card shall provide Level 3 physical security to protect the PIV private keys in storage.
-The scope of the validation for the PIV Card shall include all cryptographic operations performed over both the contact and contactless interfaces (1) by the PIV Card Application, (2) as part of secure messaging as specified in this section, and (3) as part of remote post issuance updates as specified in Section 2.9.2.
+All PIV cryptographic keys SHALL be generated within a [FIPS140] validated cryptographic module with overall validation at Level 2 or above.
+In addition to an overall validation of Level 2, the PIV Card SHALL provide Level 3 physical security to protect the PIV private keys in storage.
+The scope of the validation for the PIV Card SHALL include all cryptographic operations performed over both the contact and contactless interfaces (1) by the PIV Card Application, (2) as part of secure messaging as specified in this section, and (3) as part of remote post issuance updates as specified in Section 2.9.2.
 Specific algorithm testing requirements for the cryptographic operations performed by the PIV Card Application are